teaxyz/white-paper/white-paper.md

 As we build the initial tools to ignite the long-overdue support of the open-source communities, we believe that part of our mission is to ensure that third parties can extend the overall toolset.
 In addition to providing the infrastructure for developers to build extensions to the protocol, including new ways to innovate and further the support of open-source developers, our plans include the potential for other package managers to contribute to the protocol.
 The dreams and efforts of open-source developers have built the innovation that supports our everyday life.
 We look forward to discovering the new uses and extensions for tea proposed by the tea community.

-# Future Work and Potential Community Effort
+# Future Work and Potential Community Efforts

 As the tea system matures, we foresee the community deciding and contributing to alterations and extensions of the tea system through governance.
 Below are some ideas that we believe may inspire some.